com-480-data-visualization/datavis-project-2022-syrinx/Milestone2.md

 Exploratory Statistical View 3
 ![ Exploratory statistical View 3](./milestone_imgs/Exploratory_Statistical_view3.png "Exploratory_Statistical_view3")

 The goal of the exploratory statistical view is to visualize both the data related to the victims as well as the killers at the same time.
-The exploratory mode show all the data, i.e. one line per case and highlights the relationship and the murder details.
-The same data is also presented in an aggregated way to understand what are the tendances on both the victim and the killer data.
+The exploratory mode shows all the data, i.e. one line per case and highlights the relationship and the murder details.
+The same data is also presented in an aggregated way to show the trends in both the victim and the killer data.

  Aggregated Statistical View 1           |   Aggregated Statistical View 2
 :-------------------------:|:-------------------------:
 ![ Aggregated statistical View 1 ](./milestone_imgs/Aggregation_Statistical_view1.png "Aggregated_Statistical_view1")  |  ![ Aggregated statistical View 2 ](./milestone_imgs/Aggregation_Statistical_view2.png "Aggregated_Statistical_view2")

 The aggregated statistical view shows bar chart for data on women and men sides.
-For categorical data present for both sets (e.g. women race and men race) the graph will be assymetrical.
-For categorical data that pertain to both gender together (eg relationship) the graph will be symmetrical.
+For categorical data present for both sets (e.g. women race and men race) the graph will be asymmetrical.
+For categorical data that pertain to both genders together (e.g. relationship) the graph will be symmetrical.
 For the ordinal data, we will define some categories (e.g. age) for the aggreagation.

 ### Tools and Lectures Needed